How to clean wooden garden furniture properly, without damaging it

 "Many people invest in quality pieces when shopping for wooden garden furniture because it lasts longer.
 However, that won’t be the case if you don’t provide it with the required maintenance and care," explains Lily Cameron, a cleaning expert at professional cleaning company, Fantastic Services.

-"Outdoor furniture cleaning is actually one of the most neglected tasks when homeowners start preparing their houses for the warmer weather.
-Cleaning it isn’t actually complicated and, besides extending your pieces’ lifespan, it can also help you better enhance your outdoor seating area."
+"Outdoor furniture cleaning is one of the most neglected tasks when homeowners start preparing their houses for the warmer weather.
+Cleaning it isn’t complicated and, besides extending your pieces’ lifespan, it can also help you better enhance your outdoor seating area."

 Sign up for the woman&home newsletter